We created Pandora to put the Music Genome Project directly in your hands

 The Spooky Kids

-While some onlookers dismissed Manson's behavior as crass audience manipulation, his cult following -- comprised almost entirely of disaffected white suburban teens -- continued to swell, and the band broke into the mainstream with the release of 1995's Smells Like Children EP, propelled by their hit cover of the Eurythmics' "Sweet Dreams (Are Made of This)."
-Berkowitz quit a short time later and was replaced by guitarist Zim Zum, and the revised group saw their next LP, 1996's Antichrist Superstar, debut at the number three spot on the pop album charts.
+Manson's cult following continued to swell, and the band broke into the mainstream with the release of 1995's Smells Like Children EP, propelled by their hit cover of Eurythmics' "Sweet Dreams (Are Made of This)."
+Berkowitz quit a short time later and was replaced by guitarist Zim Zum, and the revised group saw their next LP, 1996's Antichrist Superstar, debut at the number three spot on the pop album charts and sell nearly two million copies in the U.S. alone.
 As Manson's popularity grew, so did the furor surrounding him.
-His concerts were regularly picketed by civic groups, and his music was the subject of widespread attacks from the right-wing and religious fronts.
-Again, however, his quick embrace of the media spotlight called into question the true sincerity of his revolutionary aims.
-With a cover story in Rolling Stone and the timely release of a best-selling autobiography, The Long Hard Road Out of Hell, some onlookers doubted whether Manson had sold his soul to Satan, or just sold his soul, period.
-The glam-inspired Mechanical Animals followed in 1998, with the resulting tour yielding the live Last Tour on Earth a year later.
+His concerts were regularly picketed by civic groups, and his music was the subject of widespread attacks from right-wing and religious fronts.

 May 2003 saw the release of The Golden Age of Grotesque, which spent a week atop the album charts and ended up on several critics' year-end Top Ten lists.
-The following year, former member Daisy Berkowitz released Lunch Boxes & Choklit Cows, a compilation of demos and unreleased tracks that was credited to Marilyn Manson & the Spooky Kids.
-Berkowitz had obtained the rights to the material in a lawsuit against Manson, who subsequently fought the release and court-ordered some artwork to be removed.
-At the end of September, Manson released his own compilation, a greatest-hits affair titled Lest We Forget.
+At the end of September, Manson released a greatest-hits affair titled Lest We Forget.
 The collection covered the highlights of Manson's career and included a new cover version of Depeche Mode's "Personal Jesus," whose success helped push the album to gold status in multiple countries.

 Late in 2005, the band announced that a new album was nearly finished; however, it wasn't until 2007 that Eat Me, Drink Me was released.
 The record was largely written, performed, and produced by Manson and guitarist/bassist Tim Skold, who left Marilyn Manson's lineup shortly thereafter and was replaced by returning member Twiggy Ramirez.
-Manson and Ramirez then began writing material for the band's seventh studio album, The High End of Low, which arrived in spring 2009.
+Manson and Ramirez then began writing material for the band's seventh studio album, The High End of Low, which arrived in spring 2009 and reached number four in the charts.

 In 2011, during preparation for the release of the band's eighth studio album, drummer Ginger Fish announced he had left the group.
 Later that same year, Manson premiered a short film in support of the album titled Born Villain.
-The film, directed by actor Shia La Beouf, was not a music video for a specific track, but a a stand-alone short.
-The album Born Villain, featuring the single, "No Reflection" was released in 2012. ~ Jason Ankeny, Rovi
+The film, directed by actor Shia La Beouf, was not a music video for a specific track, but a stand-alone short.
+The album Born Villain, featuring the single "No Reflection," was released in 2012 and debuted inside the Top Ten.
+Recording began one year later for The Pale Emperor, slated for release early in 2015 on Loma Vista for the U.S. and Cooking Vinyl internationally. ~ Jason Ankeny, Rovi